Nordkapp Municipality: Geography

 The municipality encompasses the island of Magerøya, but also parts of the mainland on the Porsanger Peninsula and Sværholt Peninsula on both sides of the Porsangerfjorden.
 There are many other fjords in the municipality including Duksfjorden, Kåfjorden, Kamøyfjorden, and Skipsfjorden.
 The main island is Magerøya and there are a few islands located around Magerøya including Gjesvær, Gjesværstappan, Lille Kamøya, and Store Kamøya.
+The highest point in the municipality is the 578 m tall Savzavárri.

 North Cape

 The municipality is named after Nordkapp (North Cape), a 307 m cliff that is commonly referred to as the northernmost point of Europe.
 However, the true northernmost point of the European mainland is Cape Nordkinn (Kinnarodden), at 71° 08′ 02″ N, located about 20 km from the village of Mehamn on the Nordkinn Peninsula.
 If Europe's northernmost point is allowed to be on an island, then it still is not the North Cape.
 It would be Cape Fligely on Rudolf Island, Franz Josef Land in Russia, which is located much further north at 81° 48′ 24″ N. If Franz Josef Land is not considered to be in Europe, then Europe's northernmost point is the northern point of the island of Rossøya, an islet in Svalbard, north of Spitsbergen at 80° 49′ 44.41″ N.